aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlsx-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLSX to DOC on Android via Java or Online App" h2="Transform XLSX to DOC within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XLSX to DOC conversion is a useful feature for Android applications.
+It allows users to export their XLSX files to PDF and then convert them to DOC format.
+This is beneficial for users who need to share their XLSX files with others who may not have access to the original XLSX format.

+<h2>How Aspose.Total Helps for XLSX to DOC Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLSX to DOC conversion feature inside your Android applications.
-In the first step you can export XLSX to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOC.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to integrate XLSX to DOC conversion feature inside Android applications.

+The first step is to export XLSX to PDF by using Aspose.Cells for Android via Java.
+This API provides a range of features for manipulating XLSX files, including the ability to export them to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert the PDF to DOC.
+This API provides a range of features for manipulating PDF files, including the ability to convert them to DOC format.

+Aspose.Total for Android via Java is a powerful and easy-to-use package of APIs that can be used to integrate XLSX to DOC conversion feature inside Android applications.
+It provides a range of features for manipulating XLSX and PDF files, making it an ideal solution for users who need to share their XLSX files with others who may not have access to the original XLSX format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}